mk12/sicp/docs/lecture.md

 - We've made a simulation where objects and state changed in the computer match the objects and state changes in the world.
 - We're going to use agendas (priority queues) to organize time.
 - We have a constructor `make-agenda`; selector `current-time` and `first-item`; predicate `empty-agenda?`; and mutators `add-to-agenda!` and `remove-first-item!`.
 - We will represent it as a list a segments.
-Each segment is a time consed to a queue of tasks (procedures of no arguments).
+Each segment is a time `cons`&thinsp;ed to a queue of tasks (procedures of no arguments).
 - To add a task, we either add it to the queue of the appropriate segment, or create a new segment with that time.

 #### Queues

 - We construct queues with `(make-queue)`.
 - There are two mutators, `(insert-queue! q x)` and `(delete-queue! q)`; a selector, `(front-queue q)`; and a predicate, `(empty-queue? q)`.
-- A queue is represented as a front pointer of a list consed to the rear pointer of the same list.
+- A queue is represented as a front pointer of a list `cons`&thinsp;ed to the rear pointer of the same list.
 - The mutators use `set-car!` and `set-cdr!`.

 ## Part 3